susmitpy/neo4j_recommender_workshop/Readme.md

 - My session of QnA on Neo4j Knowledge Graph at Graph Database Mumbai Meetup - [Watch Here](https://youtu.be/JpysxH4Z5Fw)

 ## Wait!
 What about AI ?
-- Knowledge Graphs are being used to enhance AI models by providing structured context and relationships between data points.
+- Knowledge Graphs are being used to enhance AI models by providing structured context and relationships between data points (RAG).
 - Neo4j supports vector embeddings and similarity searches, making it easier to integrate with AI applications.
-3. LLM Graph Builder - [Neo4j LLM Graph Builder](https://neo4j.com/labs/genai-ecosystem/llm-graph-builder/) is a tool that helps in building knowledge graphs using large language models (LLMs).
+- LLM Graph Builder - [Neo4j LLM Graph Builder](https://neo4j.com/labs/genai-ecosystem/llm-graph-builder/) is a tool that helps in building knowledge graphs using large language models (LLMs).
-4. Don't forget, Data Science is also a key aspect of AI!
-Neo4j's Graph Data Science Library provides powerful algorithms for graph analytics and machine learning.